mozilla/release-services/src/releng_docs/deploy/weekly-releases.rst

         $ git clone git@github.com:mozilla/release-services.git
         $ cd release-services
         $ git push -f origin origin/master:staging

+TODO: locked staging branch

+TODO: verification happens over wed and we get green light at the wed meeting

 #.
 Verify that all the production projects in staging that they are functioning
    properly.
 Each project should have a list of steps that you can easily